Sheet Pan Quesadilla Recipe

 The list of ingredients that go into these easy sheet pan quesadillas are pretty simple.
 I don’t know about you, but I tend to have the ingredients on hand pretty much at all times.
 In fact, that’s what I love so much about this easy meal– it’s so simple to pull together!

+GROUND BEEF: for the meat I chose to use a cooked ground beef that’s been seasoned with my homemade taco seasoning, but you could totally use shredded rotisserie chicken if you wanted to make things even easier.
 In fact, you could skip the meat all together and do a cheese or veggie-packed version.
 Or you could go totally crazy and divide the sheet pan into quadrants and make 4 different options.
+The possibilities are truly endless.

-In addition to the seasoned ground beef we will add in a few chopped veggies (yellow onion and bell peppers), as well as some black beans, shredded cheese, and salsa.
 But keep in mind that sheet pan quesadilla recipe is a guideline, and you can customize it to your tastes.

 My tastes though?
 Yeah they are ALL about that yummy bean and beef combo with LOTS of cheese.
 I’m drooling just thinking about it!